-That chick who wrote Jane Eyre
+That chick who wrote Jane Eyre.

 What?
 You want more?
 All right.

-Charlotte Brontė (1816-1855) was the daughter of an English clergyman.
-She had two older sisters, Elizabeth and Maria, who died in a typhus outbreak at their private school when she was young.
+Charlotte Brontë (1816-1855) was the daughter of an English clergyman.
+She had two older sisters, Elizabeth and Maria, who died in a tuberculosis outbreak at their private school when she was young.
 She also had two younger sisters, Emily Brontë and Anne Brontë, and a brother, Branwell.

 A creative and imaginative girl from a young age, she ended up spending most of her adult life as a governess for rich children, or a teacher at a private school in Brussels.

 She first began publishing under the pseudonym "Currer Bell" in 1846 when she, along with Anne and Emily, published a collection of their poetry.
-A year later, in 1847, she published again as Currer Bell, this time a novel, her most famous work: Jane Eyre
+A year later, in 1847, she published again as Currer Bell, this time a novel, her most famous work: Jane Eyre.

 Jane Eyre received criticism from some of her contemporaries, but was fairly widely regarded and overall a sucess.
 However, Charlotte's brother and her younger sisters, Emily and Anne, soon died (all from tuberculosis), leaving Charlotte and her father as the only surviving members of the family.

-.
-Charlotte was pregnant with her first child when, tragically, she died - possibly from tuberculosis, possibly from dehydration and malnourishment as a result of severe morning sickness.
+She went on to publish Shirley, Villette, and The Professor, and to marry Arthur Bell Nicholls, a colleague of her father who had given her an Anguished Declaration of Love.
+Charlotte was probably pregnant with her first child when, tragically, she died - possibly from typhus, possibly from dehydration and malnourishment as a result of severe morning sickness.